The function of a Storage Tank

 For processing plants (refineries, chemical and petrochemical complexes, etc ), Storage tanks find their uses in several phases like

 - to store the feed (For example Crude Oil) before processing

 - to collect finished products.

 What is Nozzle Orientation?

 Each tank has several nozzles to allow the Fluid in or out.
-All these nozzles must be arranged in a cost-effective efficient way such that these works smoothly with overloading the nozzle connections during operation.
-Proper nozzle orientation of storage tanks helps in reducing the maximum of the operational problems.
+All these nozzles must be arranged in a cost-effective efficient way such that they work smoothly without overloading the nozzle connections during operation.
+Proper nozzle orientation of storage tanks helps in reducing the maximum of operational problems.
 Good nozzle orientation is thus one of the most important activities in the piping layout and design stage.

 Considerations for Storage Tank Nozzle Orientation